-300.5.1 SUPERVISOR NOTIFICATION
+300.5.1 NOTIFICATIONS TO SUPERVISORS

-Supervisory notification shall be made as soon as practical following the application of force in any of the following circumstances:
+Supervisory notification shall be made as soon as practicable following the application of force in any of the following circumstances:

-- (a) The application caused a visible injury. - (b) The application would lead a reasonable officer to conclude that the individual may have experienced more than momentary discomfort. - (c) The individual subjected to the force complained of injury or continuing pain. - (d) The individual indicates intent to pursue litigation. - (e) Any application of the Conducted Energy Device (CED) or control device. - (f) Any application of a restraint device other than handcuffs, flex-cuffs, shackles, or belly chains. - (g) The individual was struck or kicked. - (h) An individual alleges any of the above has occurred.
+- (a) The application caused a visible injury. - (b) The application would lead a reasonable officer to conclude that the individual may have experienced more than momentary discomfort. - (c) The individual subjected to the force complained of injury or continuing pain.

+- (d) The individual indicates intent to pursue litigation. - (e) Any application of the TASER (TM) device or control device. - (f) Any application of a restraint device other than handcuffs, shackles, or belly chains. - (g) The individual subjected to the force was rendered unconscious. - (h) An individual was struck or kicked. - (i) An individual alleges unreasonable force was used or that any of the above has occurred.